krizalys/gentoo-overlay/README.md

 Getting started
 ---------------

-This overlay may be added to your system using [Layman][1].
+This overlay may be added to your system using [Layman][layman].
 Run the following command (as root):

 ```
 # layman -o https://raw.github.com/krizalys/gentoo-overlay/master/repositories.xml -f -a krizalys-gentoo
 ```

-Packages from this overlay will then become available through [Portage][2]:
+Packages from this overlay will then become available through [Portage][portage]:

 ```
 # emerge -av1 bochs